wkumari/draft-wkumari-dnsop-multiple-responses/README.md

-   The existing DNS specifications allow for additional information to be included in the "additional" section of the DNS response, but in order to defeat cache poisoning attacks most implementations either ignore or don't trust additional information.
-For some more background, see [Ref.Bellovin], [RFC1034], [RFC2181].
+   The existing DNS specifications allow for additional information to be included in the "additional" section of the DNS response, but in order to defeat cache poisoning attacks most implementations either ignore or don't trust additional records they didn't ask for.
+For more background, see [Ref.Bellovin], [RFC1034], [RFC2181].

    Not trusting the information in the additional section was necessary because there was no way to authenticate it.
-If you queried for www.example.com and got back answers for www.invalid.com you couldn't tell if these were actually from invalid.com or if an attacker was trying to get bad information for invalid.com into your cache.
-In a world of ubiquitous DNSSEC deployment [Ed note: By the time this document is published, there *will* be ubiquitous DNSSEC :-) ] the iterative server can validate the information and trust it.
+If a resolver queries for www.example.com and received answers for www.invalid.com as well, it is impoosible for a non-validating resolver tell if these were actually from invalid.com or if an attacker was trying to get bad information for invalid.com into its cache.
+In a world of ubiquitous DNSSEC deployment [Ed note: By the time this document is published, there *will* be ubiquitous DNSSEC :-) ], a validating resolver can validate, authenticateand trust the additional information.

 3. Terminology